Extracellular matrix: Stiffness and elasticity

 The ECM can exist in varying degrees of stiffness and elasticity, from soft brain tissues to hard bone tissues.
 The elasticity of the ECM can differ by several orders of magnitude.
 This property is primarily dependent on collagen and elastin concentrations, and it has recently been shown to play an influential role in regulating numerous cell functions.

 Cells can sense the mechanical properties of their environment by applying forces and measuring the resulting backlash.
 This plays an important role because it helps regulate many important cellular processes including cellular contraction, cell migration, cell proliferation, differentiation and cell death (apoptosis).

 Inhibition of nonmuscle myosin II blocks most of these effects, indicating that they are indeed tied to sensing the mechanical properties of the ECM, which has become a new focus in research during the past decade.

 Effect on gene expression

 Differing mechanical properties in ECM exert effects on both cell behaviour and gene expression.
 Although the mechanism by which this is done has not been thoroughly explained, adhesion complexes and the actin-myosin cytoskeleton, whose contractile forces are transmitted through transcellular structures are thought to play key roles in the yet to be discovered molecular pathways.

 Effect on differentiation

 ECM elasticity can direct cellular differentiation, the process by which a cell changes from one cell type to another.
 In particular, naive mesenchymal stem cells (MSCs) have been shown to specify lineage and commit to phenotypes with extreme sensitivity to tissue-level elasticity.
-MSCs placed on soft matrices that mimic brain differentiate into neuron-like cells, showing similar shape, RNAi profiles, cytoskeletal markers, and transcription factor levels.
+MSCs placed on soft matrices that mimic the brain differentiate into neuron-like cells, showing similar shape, RNAi profiles, cytoskeletal markers, and transcription factor levels.
 Similarly stiffer matrices that mimic muscle are myogenic, and matrices with stiffnesses that mimic collagenous bone are osteogenic.